Path-Check/healthpassport-provider-portal-api/README.md

-# Health Passport Health Provider Portal React UI
+# Health Passport Health Provider Portal Rails Rest API

 This is a Rails-based backend for a Health Provider portal to manage and sign Vaccination Certificates.